Gross/net calculator with employer’s contributions

 - IV/IV combination: The typical legal situation is that both partners are classified according to tax class IV.
 However, the choice of a IV/IV combination is only beneficial if both partners earn roughly the same.

-- III/V combination: This combination of tax classes is overall more favourable if one of the married partners earns considerably more than the other partner.
+- III/V combination: This combination of tax classes is overall more favorable if one of the married partners earns considerably more than the other partner.
 In this case, the total amount of tax deductions adds up to roughly the joint yearly tax.
 However, the tax deductions are greater for the partner with the tax class V than for classification according to tax class III or IV.
 The reason for this is chiefly due to the absence of the basic allowance for the minimum subsistence level.
 However, to counteract this, the allowance is calculated at twice the amount for the partner with the tax class III.
 The combination of tax classes III and IV is based on a wage-earning ratio of 60:40.
 If this is not the case, payments for tax arrears could be demanded after the tax returns.

 - IV/IV with factoring: Along with the two combinations previously described, a third alternative is available since 2010 – the combination of tax classes IV & IV with a factor.

 Higher payments due to tax arrears are avoided by use of the factor method, that could be demanded using the IV/IV combination.
-Demands for payments for tax arrears occur often because the flat rates and allowances to which married persons are entitled are not considered until the final tax assessment.
+Demands for payments for tax arrears often occur because the flat rates and allowances to which married persons are entitled are not considered until the final tax assessment.
 If the combination IV/IV with factoring is selected, the application of income tax deductions is based on the ratio of the two wages – i.e., the basic allowance and the lowering of the taxes resulting from the splitting of the spouses‘ tax burden are already considered in the tax deductions.
 In this way, the monthly deduction of income tax most closely matches the final tax assessment.

 The factor is calculated by the tax office using a complicated method.